sigfault-byte/LegitURL/README.md

+> **This is a WIP.**
+> LegitURL works — and it's strict, by choice.
+> But a lot is still being added, tuned, or cleaned up.
+> It’s already useful, but not finished.
+That’s kind of the fun part.

 ## LegitURL
-> Like a **nutrition label for links** — LegitURL shows how secure and trustworthy a website really is, based on technical behavior, not reputation.
+> Like a **nutrition label for links**
+> Scan a URL to see its 🟩 🟧 🟥 Legitimacy based on **technical behavior**, not reputation.
 > Because trust should be earned — not assumed.

-LegitURL is a privacy-focused iOS app that helps both non-technical and technical users assess the **legitimacy of an unknown web link**.
+**LegitURL is a privacy-focused iOS app** that helps you:
+- **Spot scams** (e.g., `secure-paypal-login.com`)
+- **Avoid trackers** (shady redirects, invasive cookies)
+- **Inspect security** (TLS certs, headers, scripts)

-It uses strict, transparent heuristics to compute a **Legitimacy Score**, based solely on how the site behaves:
+It uses strict, transparent heuristics to compute a **Legitimacy Score**, based entirely on how the site behaves.
-- Is the certificate valid?
-- Are the security headers correct?
-- Are there shady redirects, cookies, or inline scripts?

-The app analyzes these signals **blindly**, meaning it doesn’t care if the domain is famous or obscure.
+LegitURL analyzes all signals **blindly** — it doesn’t care if the domain is famous or obscure.
-It only cares if the site **demonstrates a commitment to security and quality in its web development practices** —
+It only cares whether the site **demonstrates a commitment to security and quality**,
-or if the URL itself shows signs of deception, like **lookalike domains** or **scam patterns**.
+or whether the URL shows signs of deception, like **lookalike domains** or **scam indicators**.

 ## 1. Who is LegitURL for?

-Most people can’t tell if a link is safe — especially when it’s shortened, disguised, or coming from an unknown source.
+Most people can’t tell if a link is safe — especially when it’s shortened, disguised, or came from an unknown source.
 Browsers rarely warn you unless a page is *blatantly* malicious.

 **LegitURL gives you a second opinion before you click.**

-Its primary audience is non-technical users who want to know:
+Its core audience is anyone who asks:
 > *"Can I trust this link I just found in a message, an ad, or an email?"*

+**Ideal for:**
+- Casual users who want a fast safety check
+- Privacy-conscious users avoiding trackers
+- Developers inspecting headers, CSP, and TLS

-The app checks both:
+LegitURL checks both:
-- The **structure of the URL** (to detect scam tricks like `secure-paypal-login.com`)
+- The **structure of the URL** (to catch scams like `secure-paypal-login.com`)
-- The **behavior of the website** (headers, cookies, redirects, TLS certificates, and more)
+- The **behavior of the site** (headers, cookies, redirects, TLS certs, and more)

-Originally, the goal was simple: follow a link and reveal its final destination.
+The original idea was simple: follow a link and show where it leads.
-But as the project evolved, it became clear that proper analysis required deeper inspection.
+But that wasn’t enough — real analysis required deeper inspection.

-As a result, LegitURL now also includes features that technical users might appreciate:
+So the app grew into something more technical, now offering:
 - Full URL decomposition
 - HTTP header inspection
 - TLS certificate analysis
-- Cookie behavior
+- Cookie behavior scoring
-- Content Security Policy (CSP) evaluation
+- Content-Security-Policy (CSP) evaluation
-- Inline script extraction from the HTML body (after a single, minimal GET request)
+- Inline script extraction (from a single, minimal GET request)

 All done **without exposing any user-identifying information**.